ebd622/k8s-into/session_1.md

 A POD is the smallest object, that you can create in Kubernetes.
 Kubernetes does not deploy containers directly on the worker nodes.
 The containers are encapsulated into a POD.
 A POD is a single instance of an application.

+Here we see the simplest case were you have a single node kubernetes cluster with a single instance of your application running in a single docker container encapsulated in a POD.

 <img src="images/pod_1.PNG" width="80%">

+What if the number of users accessing your application increase and you need to scale your application?
+We create a new POD with a new instance of the same application.

+What if the user base FURTHER increases and your current node has no sufficient capacity?
+Then you deploy additional PODs on a new node in the cluster.
+You will have a new node added to the cluster to expand the cluster’s physical capacity.

 <img src="images/pod_2.PNG" width="80%">